Dublin

 Article 119 of the Asylum Act states that, if after lodging an application for international protection and before taking a decision in the national asylum procedure, IGI-DAI discovers proof or circumstantial evidence which indicates the responsibility of another Member State to examine the application under the Dublin Regulation, it shall initiate the Dublin procedure.

 All asylum seekers are fingerprinted, photographed and checked against the Eurodac database.
 In practice, there were cases where asylum seekers refused to be fingerprinted but, after they were explained that this was necessary for the asylum procedure and, in case of refusal, they would have been detained, they agreed to it.
-In case the applicant does not comply with the obligation to be photographed and fingerprinted,[5] according with IGI-DAI, a coercive restraint may be applied (details about this measure were not provided).[6]
+In case the applicant does not comply with the obligation to be photographed and fingerprinted,[6] according to IGI-DAI, a coercive restraint may be applied (details about this measure were not provided).[7]

 The use of these measures must be non-punitive, proportionate and applied only for the necessary period, if there is no other way of determining the asylum seeker to cooperate with the staff of IGI-DAI.[8]